sap200/new-horizon/README.md

 - **Details**: Additional specifics are available in the repository's README.

 ### sx-relayer
 - **Functionality**: Primarily serves as a front-end bridge for transferring NFTs.
-Additionally, it integrates a previously developed NFT DApp for minting NFTs, which is accessible via the mint button.
-This integration is for convenience and is not the central theme or main idea of the `sx-relayer`. **Please do not consider it for judging, only use it for testing purpose.**
 - **Details**: More information about its capabilities and usage can be found in the repository's README.